evgenyneu/JsonSwiftson/README.md

 let name: String? = mapper["person"]["name"].map()
 ```

-The example above mapped JSON to an optional type.
+The example above mapped JSON to an optional String type.
 One can map to a non-optional by using the `??` operator and supplying a default value.

 ```Swift
 let name: String = mapper["person"]["name"].map() ??
 "Default name"